Heinrich Hoffmann (photographer): Serving Hitler's regime

 Hoffmann met Hitler in 1919 and joined the Nazi Party on 6 April 1920.
 He participated in the Beer Hall Putsch as a photographic correspondent.
 While the Nazi Party was banned in 1923, Hoffmann joined the ephemeral Großdeutsche Volksgemeinschaft (Greater German People's Community) then rejoined the Nazi Party in 1925.
 The following year he co-founded the Illustrierter Beobachter.
 In November 1929, he represented the Nazi Party in the district assembly of Upper Bavaria and, from December 1929 to December 1933, he served as a city councillor of Munich.

 After Hitler had taken control of the party in 1921, he named Hoffmann his official photographer, a post he held for nearly a quarter-century.
 No other photographer but Hoffmann was allowed to take pictures of Hitler.
 (Note: An exception to this was that Hitler gave Wieland Wagner, a grandson of his favorite composer, Richard Wagner, sole permission to take and exploit photographs of Hitler at the annual Bayreuth Festival, where Wagner's music was showcased, and of which Hitler was a strong supporter.
 Hitler had an avuncular relationship with Wieland.)
 Hoffmann himself was forbidden to take candid shots.
 Once, at the Berghof, Hitler's mountain retreat, Hoffmann took a picture of Hitler playing with his mistress Eva Braun's terrier.
 Hitler told Hoffmann that he could not publish the picture, because "a statesman does not permit himself to be photographed with a little dog.
 A German sheepdog is the only dog worthy of a real man".
 Hitler strictly controlled his public image in all respects, having himself photographed in any new suit before he would wear it in public, according to Hoffmann, and ordering in 1933 that all images of himself wearing lederhosen be withdrawn from circulation.
 He also expressed his disapproval of Benito Mussolini allowing himself to be photographed in his bathing suit.

 The attempt by Hoffmann to portray Hitler as the epitome of the German people was difficult because Hitler lacked the 'racial profile' of the supposed Nordic race (i.e. tall with blonde hair), which the Nazi New Order sought to impose.
 Hoffmann tried to portray Hitler in the best light by focusing more on his eyes, which many found dreamy and hypnotic.

-Eva Braun and her younger sister Gretl worked in the Hoffmann photostudio for years, meeting Hitler already at the beginning of the 1930s.
+Eva Braun and her younger sister Gretl worked in the Hoffmann photostudio for years, meeting Hitler by the early 1930s.